Will AMC squeeze in 2022?

 The short interest tells us the percentage of a stocks float that is being shorted (shares have been borrowed and not yet closed).

-Because AMC is still heavily shorted at 20%, it is still a short squeeze play in 2022.
+Because AMC is heavily shorted at 21%, this is a short squeeze play in 2022.

 When AMC’s short interest dropped from 20% to 14% (6 points), the share price rose to $72 per share.